divijghose/firedrake/Firedrake-meeting-2020-10-21.md

 ## Item 1

-## Reuben Nixon-Hill (RNH): Unlock slack history
+## RNH: Unlock slack history
 Has anyone got some spare money sloshing about that could be used to unlock the slack history?
 Might save a fair bit of time in certain occasions.
+(Fyi RNH == Reuben Nixon-Hill - formerly minuted as RWH)

 ## Merge PRs: